-It is important to plan your estate so you do not unintentionally disqualify your loved one for government benefits or deem him or her ineligible for services.
+It is important to plan your estate, so you do not unintentionally disqualify your loved one for government benefits or deem him or her ineligible for means based services.

 A Third Party Funded Trust is a type of Supplemental Needs Trust (d4c) administered by Life Plan Trust that safeguards government benefit eligibility, while providing for extras (above and beyond basic support).
 Trusts can be set up now by a grantor and funded later with the grantor’s assets.
 The trust shelters the grantor’s assets while preserving benefits and services received through SSI and Medicaid.
 A separate account is established for each beneficiary, but the funds are pooled for investment purposes.
 A Care Plan is developed jointly with the family to identify the comprehensive needs of the beneficiary and to incorporate these needs into the trust.